Tax Code br – What Do They Mean?

 Total income£45,000

-Less tax free amount (1257 * 10)(£12,570)
+Less tax-free amount (1257 * 10)(£12,570)

 Taxable pay£32,430

-In summary, when your tax code is 1257L, £12,570 is the amount deducted from total taxable income.
+In summary, when your tax code is 1257L, £12,570 is the amount deducted from your total taxable income.
 The figure left is the taxable amount.

 Where to find the tax code?